jaylenw/Simple_DiscussDB/README.md

 14. Last but not least!
 Your visitors need a way to comment!
 Follow Disqus instructions on how to add Disqus comments to your site.
-You should be able to embed code to detail.html.
+You should be able to embed code to the file detail.html.